decklin/ytcast/README.md

 2014, but I tried my Chromecast again when I bought a new TV in 2015 and they worked!
 So I cleaned this up and put it in its own repository.

+UPDATE: as of fall 2016, RAMP has been broken/removed by a software update again.
+So this can't do anything except launch videos and quit the app.
+I may figure out how to use CASTv2 but it looks very complicated.

 # Usage

 To start a video: